hacKlaw28/ICT171-Cloud-Portfolio/README.md

-# ICT171-Cloud-Portfolio
-ICT171 Cloud Portfolio Website hosted on AWS EC2 with DNS, HTTPS and Linux server administration.
 # ICT171 Cloud Portfolio Project

-# Student Details
+## Student Information

 Name: Fahad Hossain

+Student Number: 35761558

 GitHub Username: hacKlaw28

 Unit: ICT171 – Introduction to Server Environments and Architectures

-# Project Overview
+## Project Overview

 This project demonstrates the deployment and management of a cloud-hosted portfolio website using Amazon Web Services (AWS).

 The website is hosted on an Ubuntu Linux server running Apache2 on an AWS EC2 instance.

-The project includes:
+The project demonstrates:

 * AWS EC2 cloud hosting
 * Ubuntu Linux server administration